dimaxweb/jquery-paged-scroll/README.md

 On the page we can see 2 tabs ("Videos" and "Photos"),each tab subscribes to window scroll event via the plugin and provides the callback ,but only the the callback of "visible" tab is called.

 ### Scroll inside element
-Support scrolling inside different elements,not only window  scroll. div,p,iframe -  are tested.
+Support scrolling inside different elements,not only window scroll. div,p,iframe -  are supported for now.

 ## Getting Started
 Download the [production version][min] or the [development version][max].